GuanceCloud/guance-docs/docs/en/billing/faq.md

 ## How do Huawei Cloud users open Guance?

 Huawei Cloud users can [register Guance](../billing/commercial-register.md) by selecting the "China 4 (Guangzhou)" site.
-You can purchase stored-value cards at [Huawei Cloud marketplace](../billing/billing-account/huaweicloud-account.md) and bind Huawei Cloud stored-value cards at Guance Expense Center to use Guance.
+After registration, you can use Huawei Cloud account for settlement.

 ## If the process is interrupted when Guance is opened, what should I do?